neXenio/Seamless-Authentication-Demo/README.md

                     Timber.d("Seamless authenticator detected: %s", seamlessAuthenticator);
                 },
                 throwable -> {
-                    Timber.w(throwable, "Unable to detect seamless authenticators");
+                    Timber.w(throwable, "Unable to detect seamless communicationUnits");
                 }
         );
 ```

 Please be aware that the `detect()` method may emit `SeamlessAuthenticator` instances frequently, possibly also the same instance multiple times.

-In order to get all currently detected authenticators (each instance only once), use the `getDetectedAuthenticators()` method.
+In order to get all currently detected communicationUnits (each instance only once), use the `getDetectedAuthenticators()` method.

 If you only care about the closest authenticator, use the `getClosestAuthenticator()` method.